KostasTsiligiannis/Designing-using-CAD-tools/README.md

 - **Exercises 1–4:** Schematic entry and simulation with OrCAD
 - **Exercise 5:** Writing and simulating VHDL code in ModelSim
-- **Exercises 6–8:** Synthesis and implementation on Spartan-3 FPGA using VHDL
+- **Exercises 6–8:** Synthesis and implementation on Spartan-3 FPGA using Verilog
-- **Final Project:** Full digital system implementation using VHDL and FPGA deployment
+- **Final Project:** Full digital system implementation using Verilog and FPGA deployment

 The **file `Tasks.pdf`** includes detailed descriptions of the exercises (from page 135 onwards) and the final project topic.